Compare any two graphics cards:

 Pixel Rate

-The Radeon R7 370 4G should be a lot (about 117%) faster with regards to AA than the Radeon R9 M280X, and capable of handling higher resolutions while still performing well. (explain)
+The Radeon R7 370 4G should be a lot (approximately 117%) faster with regards to full screen anti-aliasing than the Radeon R9 M280X, and also should be able to handle higher resolutions while still performing well. (explain)

 Radeon R7 370 4G 31200 Mpixels/sec